kumar1shashank/learn-angular-in-30-days/README.md

 - Learn how to follow the Angular style guide, how to use TypeScript effectively, and how to structure the app's files and folders.
 **Mini project**: Review the app's code and refactor it to follow best practices.

-# Day 21-30: Advanced Angular Concepts
+# Week 5: Advanced Angular Concepts

 **Day 21: RxJS and Observables in Angular**
 - Understand what Reactive programming is and how to use it in an Angular app.